Ohmnivore/ChopChopScript/README.md

 # About
-ChopChop script is a script language for Haxe.
+ChopChop script is a scripting language for Haxe.
-It can interface with Haxe code using reflection.
+It can interface with Haxe code using runtime reflection.

 # Usage